texfaq/texfaq.github.io/FAQ-latexbug.md

 are:

 1. Are you still using current LaTeX?
-Maintenance is only available for sufficiently up-to-date versions of LaTeX&nbsp;&mdash;
+Maintenance is only available for sufficiently up-to-date versions of LaTeX

 2. Has your bug already been reported?
 Browse the current [LaTeX issues database](https://github.com/latex3/latex2e/issues) and the older